delard-linux/renfe-navigation-quarkus/README.md

 - `[REQUEST]` - Request start with parameters
 - `[SUCCESS]` - Successful completion with metrics
 - `[ERROR]` - Errors with stack trace
-- `[FLOW REQUEST]` - Flow start
-- `[FLOW SUCCESS]` - Successful flow completion
-- `[FLOW ERROR]` - Flow errors

 ## Pending Implementation

-The following adapters are created but pending implementation:
+The following adapter is created but pending implementation:

 - `TrainScraperAdapter`: Train scraping logic (use Playwright or similar)
-- `FlowScraperAdapter`: Complete navigation flow logic

-Currently they return empty/placeholder responses to allow architecture startup and testing.
+Currently it returns empty/placeholder responses to allow architecture startup and testing.

 ## Testing